Mercury-Language/mercury/Documentation/README.clang.md

 about version 2.9 contain bugs that require most C compiler optimizations to be disabled when compiling Mercury generated C code with `clang` (i.e. the generated C files have to be compiled at `-O0`).
-If you are using a more recent version of LLVM then the `configure` script will automatically enable a higher level of optimization.
+If you are using a more recent version of LLVM, then the `configure` script will automatically enable a higher level of optimization.